SpaceX mission debris discovered on farmland in Australia

-A charred piece of special debris found on farmland in New South Wales is part of one of Elon Musk’s SpaceX missions, Australian authorities confirmed on Thursday.
+Sydney, Australia- A charred piece of special debris found on farmland in New South Wales is part of one of Elon Musk’s SpaceX missions, Australian authorities confirmed on Thursday (4/8).

 The material was found by a sheep farmer last week in Dalgety, an outlying area around Australia’s Snowy Mountains, it is believed that on July 9 the wreckage fell to pieces on Earth, about a five-hour drive away. southwest of Australia.